StarBright Blue Dyes

 While this is not a major issue, we would recommend using mutually exclusive markers for this combination in conventional flow.
 This combination has a similarity score of 0.64 in spectral flow cytometry (determined using SpectroFlo Software) and is, therefore an excellent combination to use.

-Fig. 6.
+Fig. 10.
 SBB700 in full spectrum flow cytometry.
-A, the full emission spectrum of SBB700 showing the emission at all wavelengths.
-B, human peripheral blood monocytes were stained for CD20 PerCP-Cy5.5 and CD45RO SBB700 (MCA461SBB700) to reveal classical, intermediate, and nonclassical monocyte populations.
+A, the full emission spectrum of SBB700 and PerCP-Cy5.5 showing the emission at all wavelengths.
+B, human peripheral blood monocytes were stained for CD20 PerCP-Cy5.5 and CD45RO SBB700 (MCA461SBB700) to reveal B cell and T cell memory populations.
 Data were collected on the Cytek Aurora Flow Cytometry System using SpectroFlo Software.

 StarBright Blue 765 (SBB765) Dye

-It is brighter than PE-Cy7 when excited by the 488 nm laser.
+It is brighter than PE-Cy7 when excited by the 488 nm laser (Figure 12).
 As it is not a traditional tandem dye, SBB765 does not have issues around tandem breakdown and changes to staining over time and exhibits reduced excitation by the 561 nm laser compared to PE tandem dyes.

 SBB765 provides more choice and flexibility when building multicolor panels incorporating the 488 nm laser.